Dmitry-Skachkov/g-tensor/README.md

   Ga    10.8217174641   0.0000000000   1.1556557386
 ```

-Then edit color, size,... of the vectors and rearrange them to one particular atom instead of six:
+Open .xsf file with VESTA and edit color, size,... of the vectors and rearrange them to one particular atom instead of six:

 > Edit -> Vectors